Skip to main content

 Unfulfilled promise of trade

 Land purchases were often justified to Māori on the basis that tribes would benefit from Pākehā settlement.
 Māori were eager to have access to the markets, new goods and technology that would result.
 Many were early entrepreneurs, feeding towns by trading produce.
-Generally, the sale of land meant that Māori were quickly displaced from towns, and when they lost their agricultural land they were replaced as suppliers of food to the cities.
+The sale of land usually meant that Māori were quickly displaced from towns, and when they lost their agricultural land they were replaced as suppliers of food to the cities.
 The four major centres became city corporations around the same time: Dunedin in 1865, Christchurch in 1868, Wellington in 1870 and Auckland in 1871.

 Dunedin Māori